mcagov/beacons-service/README.md

 - `./gradlew integrationTest` runs integration tests
 - `./gradlew check` runs both unit and integration tests

 ## Building

-The service can be built either locally in your IDE of choice or from the command line by running:
+The service can be built locally in your IDE of choice.

+You can also build from the command line:

-`./gradlew clean build`
+- And run the tests: `./gradlew clean build`
+  - This will require standing up the PostgreSQL backend for the Integration tests.
+- Without running the tests: `./gradlew clean assemble`

 ## Running